 The coincidence of the author meeting his mentor after losing touch for a long time and asking questions that haunted the author every day is one of the best things about this book.

 How using the second chance wisely supported the author in revolutionizing his personal and professional life.

 The book has beautifully shown how talking about some of the most frightening yet true things (e.g., death, regrets, forgiveness) can help you face the world and handle it the right way.

 It also highlights how you can use humility and honesty to turn decisions in your favor in a fair manner.

 - Live every day as if it were your last

 Don’t go on discussing what a good person should be.
 Just be one. – Marcus Aurelius

-Marcus Aurelius who was a Roman emperor and a stoic philosopher between 100 to 200 AD, wrote Meditations not as a full fledged book but as a daily self-journal and reflection to highlight upon his day’s work.
+Marcus Aurelius who was a Roman emperor and a Stoic philosopher between 100 and 200 AD, wrote Meditations not as a full-fledged book but as a daily self-journal and reflection to highlight upon his day’s work.

 The wisdom engraved in the book was so powerful that they still exist to this day even after over 2000 years.